tataata/demos-bootstrap/assignment/assignment-readme.md

 Customisation of the styles page is out of scope of this part of the assignment.

 **Suggestion on use of color in this iteration:**
-Start to work in minimal color scheme, e.g. greyscale (dark or light scheme).
+Start to work in a minimal color scheme, e.g. greyscale (dark or light scheme).
 If needed, use color accent on elements like links, icons, buttons or other controls of interactive elements.
 Customising the colors might be postponed to the 2nd iteration.

 ### Requirements